keu/docs/astro/resource-reference-gcp.md

 - Small Memory Optimized (2 CPU, 12 GiB MEM)
 - Medium Memory Optimized (4 CPU, 24 GiB MEM)

-To meet your specific business requirements, each instance type has varying amounts of CPU, memory, storage, and networking capacity.
 For detailed information about each instance type, see the [Cloud SQL documentation](https://cloud.google.com/sql).
 If you're interested in an Cloud SQL instance type that is not on this list, contact [Astronomer support](https://cloud.astronomer.io/support).

 ## Supported worker node pool instance types